Jarno458/TsRandomizer/ReadMe.md

 For questions / remarks and feedback, feel free to join the #randomizer channel on the offical timespinner discord https://discord.gg/sZMqD9

 # Instalation \ Startup
-Download latests TsRandomizer.exe from the release page https://github.com/JarnoWesthof/TsRandomizer/releases
+Download latests TsRandomizer.exe or Linux / Mac zip file from the release page https://github.com/JarnoWesthof/TsRandomizer/releases

+For windows:
 Just copy the TsRandomizer.exe to the same folder as Timespinner.exe is located, and start TsRandomizer.exe to start the game with the randomizer enabled, or Timespinner.exe to start the game normaly
+For Linux and Mac:
+Extract the contents of the corresponding zip file to the same folder as Timespinner.exe is located, and start TsRandomizer.bin.x86_x64 to start the game with the randomizer enabled, or Timespinner.bin.x86_x64 to start the game normaly

 ##### Supported verisons
 * Windows Steam verison 1.32 (latest)